Cargo Lashing and Securing Services in Vietnam

 • Cargo damage or total loss

-• Damage to vessel structure, deck or hatch cover
+• Damage to vessel deck, hatch cover or hold structure

 • Damage to nearby cargo